-Peter Cooper, the Governor of the Province of West-Florida, issued a proclamation on 25 July 1774 which was expanded a week or so later.
+Peter Chester, the Governor of the Province of West-Florida, issued a proclamation on 25 July 1774 which was expanded a week or so later.
 It appeared in several contemporary newspapers as early as July 1774 and as late as October 1774.
 This transcript is from the notice that appeared in several issues of Rivington’s New York Gazetteer.
 1

 “By his Excellency PETER CHESTER, Esquire, Captain General and Governor in chief, in and over the province of West-Florida, and the territories depending thereon in America, Chancellor and Vice-Admiral of the same, etc.